poppy-project/poppy-docs/en/programming/python.md

 We decided to write most of them in Python as its flexibility allows for fast and modular development.
 It was also meant to be accessible by a large audience, from developers and roboticists in general, to hobbyists, researchers, artists...
 Python was also chosen for the tremendous pools of existing libraries (scientific, computer vision, IO, web...) so if one is interested in adding a new feature, such as support for a new motor/sensor, it should be as easy and fast as possible.

 Finally, support for multiplatforms and ease of installation were also key aspects.

-We also strongly advise to use the [Anaconda Python distribution](https://www.continuum.io/why-anaconda) as it already includes most of the libraries needed by the Poppy libraries.
-We also provide all poppy libraries as conda recipes so they can be easily install using Anaconda (see the [install section](../installation/install-poppy-softwares.md)).

 ## Overview of the different libraries